RFD 053: Auto-Refresh Conversation Titles

 Interaction with conversation locks (RFD 020)

-Once RFD 020 lands, conversations are protected by exclusive file locks during write operations.
-The title refresh task interacts with locks as follows:
+RFD 020 is implemented; conversation writes are protected by exclusive file locks.
+The title refresh task interacts with locks at three points:

-Read phase (run): The task reads metadata.json and events.json through Storage without acquiring a lock.
-Read-only access does not require a lock per RFD 020's model.
-If a concurrent session is writing to a conversation and the file is partially written, the JSON parse fails and the task skips that conversation.
+Read (run): Metadata and event reads go through LoadBackend without acquiring a lock.
+If a concurrent session is mid-write and the file is partially serialized, the JSON parse fails and the task moves on.

 Spawn location